akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ## Hide or expand the category panel

-In order to allow you to display the product grid widely, you can hide the category panel.
+To display the product grid widely, you can hide the category panel.
 To do so, click on the left arrow on the bottom right corner of the panel:

 ![How to hide the category panel](../img/Hide_category_panel.png)

 The category panel will be reduced automatically to the left side.

-To expand the panel, click again on the arrow, the panel will be displayed.
+To expand the panel, click again on the arrow.

 ![How to expand the category panel](../img/Expand_category_panel.png)

-# Customise the grid
+# Customize the grid

 ## Use filters